 Rebranding Busara to help them reach their goals

 This year, Nairobi Design Week has worked closely with Busara to support their growing Communications team.
-The first priority was to give the brand identity a refresh.
+The first priority was to give Busara’s brand identity a refresh.

 Busara’s focus on data driven analysis paired with their appreciation of human centred design, made the project particularly interesting and fulfilling.

 We hope the article below gives you some insights into the process of how a behavioural science approach worked with design to create Busara’s brand identity.

 This piece was first published on Medium and is written from Busara’s perspective.